DigiBP/Team-24DIGIBP2/README.md

-Monthly Batch Processing: At the end of each month, another automated process is initiated via Make to load all timesheets for the current month.
+Monthly Batch Processing: At the begining of each month, an automated process is initiated via Make to load all timesheets for the  month.
 This involves searching for relevant files in Google Drive, followed by compiling and organizing the data using Google Sheets and other tools to aggregate and format the data appropriately.